comet-ml/cometr/README.md

 ## One-time setup

-To use `cometr`, you must first have a [Comet](https://www.comet.ml/) (you can sign up for a free account).
-All functions in `cometr` require the use of a personal API key, which you can retrieve from the 'Settings' page on Comet's website.
-The API key can either be passed into every `cometr` function call as an argument, or it can be defined as a configuration variable as described late in the 'Configuration variables' section.
+To use `cometr`, you must first have a [Comet](https://www.comet.ml/) account (you can sign up for a free account) and obtain your personal API key from the 'Settings' page on Comet's website.
+The API key can either be passed into every `cometr` function call as an argument, or it can be defined as a configuration variable as described later in the 'Configuration variables' section.

 ## How to use

-`cometr` is most useful when used inside an R script that is run using the `Rscript` tool.
+`cometr` is most useful when used in an R script that is run using the `Rscript` tool.
 It can also be used in interactive environments (such as the R shell or RStudio).
 To use Comet in your R script, you need to first load `cometr` and create a Comet Experiment by calling `create_experiment()`.

 ```
 library(cometr)